 - 3.01 The Employer may employ from any source, including the Union, but shall give first consideration to applicants who are residents of Alaska.
-If called upon to do so, the Union agrees to furnish the Employer qualified and satisfactory personnel for any classification covered by this Agreement. - 3.02 The employer will notify the Union's Regional Office of each employee hired or separated within twenty (20) working days of the action. - 3.03 The Union agrees that all nonpublic personnel information provided to them by the Employer shall be used only for purposes related to the execution of the Agreement; and that the Union shall be responsible for the protection and security of information provided. - 3.04 The Union will provide the Employer with an Employee Contact Form which the Employer will include in all "new hire" and "orientation" packets for unlicensed vessel employees.
+If called upon to do so, the Union agrees to furnish the Employer qualified and satisfactory personnel for any classification covered by this Agreement. - 3.02 The employer will notify the Union's Regional Office of each employee hired or separated within twenty (20) working days of the action.
+Once each pay period the Employer shall furnish to the Unions Regional Office without cost a report showing all personnel transactions appointing or separating bargaining unit members. - 3.03 The Union agrees that all nonpublic personnel information provided to them by the Employer shall be used only for purposes related to the execution of the Agreement; and that the Union shall be responsible for the protection and security of information provided. - 3.04 The Union will provide the Employer with an Employee Contact Form which the Employer will include in all "new hire" and "orientation" packets for unlicensed vessel employees.
 The Employer will return the contact form to the Union in a timely manner.
 Disputes arising under Rule 3.04 shall be processed only under the parties' complaint procedures.